ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-with-javascript.md

 })
 ```

-Why does this work?
-This is because exports in Node is singleton.
-Require will retrieve the same object.????
-Investigate the correct reasoning.

 Although there are quite a number of IoC libraries or frameworks out there, I find that
 most of them are too overly complicated for my need hence the idea shown here will not be using
 any NPM packages.
 Lambdas that are split well should not have a lot of dependencies to be managed.